-hi I am a freelance journalist in Armenia, I am 30 years old.
-My first academic education is International relations and Diplomacy, later I studied at the Caucasus School of Journalism and Media Management at the Georgian Institute of Public Affairs (GIPA) Currently I am the Armenian correspondent for Georgia Today newspaper, also I am doing my internship at United Nations Department of Public Information Armenian office as Communications Intern.
+hi I am a freelance journalist in Armenia, I am 35 years old.
+My first academic education is International relations and Diplomacy, later I studied at the Caucasus School of Journalism and Media Management at the Georgian Institute of Public Affairs (GIPA) Currently I am the Armenian correspondent for Georgia Today newspaper.
 I love doing multimedia stories, visual story telling, using innovations of digital journalism.
 Also I like making and editing videos, creating info graphics, timelines, newsletters etc.

 Emigration crisis still remains one of the most major topics of the Armenian political agenda.During the pan-national rally of the three leading opposition forces on October 10 the country's first president Levon Ter-Petrosian stated high emigration level becomes real danger to the national security.
 According to the official body of the government Migration National Service, only 10-25 000 people leave the country each year.
 At the same time another government body Civil Aviation Committee states, that 40.
 000 people leave the country without returning